The Footsteps of Jesus

 unterrified, of all that men or evil spirits can do unto us.
 This was the

-feeling of the Psalmist when he said, "The Lord is my light and my
+feeling of the Psalmist when he said, "The Lord is my light and my salvation

-bidden him to be of good courage.
-O Lord, help me to trust You, and not be
+O Lord, help me to trust You, and not be afraid.
+Say to

-afraid.
-Say to my soul in the hour of distress, when perils may be
+my soul in the hour of distress, when perils may be surrounding me, when my

-surrounding me, when my enemies may be rising up against me, "Fear not, for
+enemies may be rising up against me, "Do not fear, for I am with you; do not

-I am with you; be not dismayed, for I am your God; I will strengthen you;
+be afraid, for I am your God.
+I will strengthen you; I will help you; I will

-Fruits of the Spirit—Works of the Flesh
+Fruits of the Spirit — Works of the Flesh

 "Happy the heart where graces reign,